Lakret/cells/README.md

 This is a demo for YouTube videos about Yew, topological sorting, and parsing with shunting yard algorithm.

+There's also a blog post about using Tailwind with Yew [here](https://lakret.net/blog/2023-03-10-tailwind-with-yew).

 ## Running

 Make sure that [Tailwind CLI](https://tailwindcss.com/docs/installation) is installed and is in the `PATH`.